keypom/keypom-docs/docs/Tutorials/Basics/simple-drops.md

 In this tutorial, you are going to learn how to create a simple drop from scratch.
 To learn what a simple drop is, [click here](../../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/simpledrops.md)
 :::

+Creating a simple drop is a two step process:

+1) Initialization, which includes setting up a connection to the NEAR blockchain.
+2) Creating keypairs and the simple drop.

-First, the skeleton code will be defined.
+To do this, the skeleton code will first be defined.
 ``` js
 // Each of the two methods to create this drop will have their own unique set of imports